thewangclass/thewangclass.github.io/_posts/2020-05-26-Goodbye-Class-of-2020-and-Feedback-Received.md

 JD
 "

-**AP Computer Science A**
+## AP Computer Science A
-A lot of students said they liked the Josephus lab, Picture lab (accidental spuer hilarious filters), the making of cookies (intro to Objects), and most coding assignments.
+A lot of students said they liked the Josephus lab, Picture lab (accidental super hilarious filters), the making of cookies (intro to Objects), and most coding assignments.
 They enjoyed my Youtube videos.
 Tests were iffy (scarred from my Syntax test) and students overall did not like the Inheritance labs provided by College Board.
 I understand their sentiment about the Inheritance labs - it was hard to get them started on another unit remotely, and then College Board says we don't have to learn it.

 Many students said they wanted a faster pace - perhaps survey bias.
 However I would agree with them - I slowed the pace down and even spent more time on sections than usual for some students who really did not have the work ethic to be in the class.
 We were a whole month behind last year's pace.
 Another suggestion was to make the worksheets an actual grade; the student proposed giving paper handouts for basic worksheets and making it a required grade (for at least the first few units) to make sure people understand the very basics.
 Additionally, we could still grade them in class by turning them in and passing them back out to random people.
 The suggestions includes how to avoid grade inflation - by making all of the worksheets for a unit average for a quiz grade.